codatio/sample-project-sync-for-expenses/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fcodatio%2Fsample-project-sync-for-expenses&env=CODAT_AUTH_HEADER,CODAT_RECEIVE_WEBHOOK_BASE_URL&envDescription=Your%20Codat%20Auth%20Header,The%20base%20%20url%20this%20project%20is%20deployed%20at&envLink=https%3A%2F%2Fdocs.codat.io%2Freference%2Fauthentication)

+Note: *This sample project won't work deployed to Vercel due to it's use of `lowdb`.*

+---

 Sync for Expenses is an API and a set of supporting tools.
 It has been built to enable corporate card and expense management platforms to provide high-quality integrations with multiple accounting platforms through a standardized API.

 This sample project implements setting a company up for expense sync.